September 27, 2026 · Boulder, Colorado · ~5,335 ft altitude

 Boulder Marathon FAQ

-How much does altitude affect marathon performance? +
+How much does altitude affect marathon performance at Boulder? +

 How early should I arrive in Boulder before the race? +

-How many weeks should I train for Boulder? +
+How many weeks should I train for the Boulder Marathon? +

 Free Tools for Boulder